The COVID-19 Solidarity Response Fund ceased active fundraising on 31 December 2021.

-As of Dec 31, 2021 SRF partners have raised and received pledges for
+As of Dec 31, 2021 SRF partners had raised and received pledges for

 to the World Health Organization to procure and distribute essential commodities and coordinate response.

 to UNRWA to support refugee populations in Gaza, Jordan, Lebanon, Syria and the West Bank.

 We are grateful to supporters of the COVID-19 Solidarity Response Fund, whose contributions, in many forms, have greatly helped the World Health Organization’s lifesaving work to fight COVID-19.
 View supporters.

-Allocations from the COVID-19 Solidarity Response Fund are decided by WHO in line with its Strategic Preparedness and Response Plan, and to date include the African Union/African CDC, the Big 6 Youth Organizations, the vaccine development alliance CEPI, UNHCR, UNICEF, UNRWA, WFP, and other partners.
+Allocations from the COVID-19 Solidarity Response Fund were decided by WHO in line with its Strategic Preparedness and Response Plan, and included the African Union/African CDC, the Big 6 Youth Organizations, the vaccine development alliance CEPI, UNHCR, UNICEF, UNRWA, WFP, and other partners.

 Get the latest about COVID-19 from WHO.